 If you’re thinking of adding an extension to your home, introducing an internal courtyard is an effective way of creating a relationship between the existing house and the new architecture.

-For this project, our research led us to the use of a Tsubo Niwa in Japanese design, which is an external space, entirely enclosed by rooms or garden walls.
+For this project, Fraher and Findlay's research led the studio to the use of a Tsubo Niwa in Japanese design, which is an external space, entirely enclosed by rooms or garden walls.
 Integrating a space like this between the kitchen and the living areas creates a pivot point and serves as an environmental tool to bring in lots of light and aid ventilation.
 In addition to a garden view, a courtyard such as this is a daily reminder to engage with the natural world outside.

 Keep the aesthetic clean-lined and simple

 The more you spend on a high-end kitchen, the simpler it tends to look.
-When designing our own kitchen, we replicated all the best qualities of premium suppliers – symmetry, simplicity and clean lines – and sourced off-the-shelf cabinets from IKEA.
+When designing its own kitchen, McClelland Design replicated all the best qualities of premium suppliers – symmetry, simplicity and clean lines – and sourced off-the-shelf cabinets from IKEA.

 Build a wall of storage